variejs/docs/storage.md

-Varie lets you interact with the local storage.
+Varie provides a service that interacts with local storage.

 ## Setting